jhucsf/spring2020/syllabus.md

 You have a total of 5 *late days* to use as needed for homework assignments throughout the course.
-Each 24 hour period following an assignment deadline is considered to be one late day: for example, if an assignment is due at 10pm on Friday, but you submit your assignment at 11pm on Friday, you have used one late day.
+Each 24 hour period following an assignment deadline is considered to be one late day: for example, if an assignment is due at 11pm on Friday, but you submit your assignment at 11:30pm on Friday, you have used one late day.
 If you are planning on using more than two late days on an assignment, please send a private message to the instructors on Piazza to let us know.
 Assignment submissions which exceed the maximum number of late days will not be considered for credit.

+Note that we will not grant additional late days unless there are truly exceptional circumstances.
+Being busy is not, by itself, an exceptional circumstance.
+So, use your late days wisely!

 ## Academic integrity expectations